lanhill/Iterative-Ensemble-Smoother/README.md

 This depository contains an MATLAB implementation of the aforementioned iES, which is most of the time used in ensemble-based reservoir data assimilation (also known as history matching) problems.
 Our main purpose here is to indicate how this iES is actually implemented in our in-house history matching workflow.
 To this end, we apply this iES to estimate initial conditions of the Lorentzen 96 model, as was done in the paper SPE-176023-PA.

 # A quick start
-To run the codes, here I assume that the depository is downloaded into a local computer (and unzipped, if applicable).
+To run the code, here I assume that the depository is downloaded into a local computer (and unzipped, if applicable).
 In this case, please open MATLAB, navigate to the folder "run_example/L96/", and run the following commands

 >> [modelInfo,obvInfo,methodInfo] = setupCase();